DUKE GEOLOGICAL LABORATORY

 Orchard Beach Ultramafic Erratics – Where Are They From?

 Drs.
-Nehru E. Cherukupalli (Speaker) and Charles Merguerian (Listener) presented the preliminary results of their petrographic and geochemical analysis of three separate and seemingly unique ultramafic erratics found on striated bedrock at Orchard Beach, NY.
+Nehru E. Cherukupalli (Speaker) and Charles Merguerian (Benched Listener) presented the preliminary results of their petrographic and geochemical analysis of three separate and seemingly unique ultramafic erratics found on striated bedrock at Orchard Beach, NY.
 Their joint paper is available here.

 16 April 2005